Essex Country Parks: Restoring Landscapes and Habitats for the Future

 “It’s been fantastic working with ECC to develop the Countryside Stewardship scheme which will deliver some impressive environmental gains across the Country Parks supporting wildlife, protecting the historic environment and enhancing the landscape.”

-We will use a combination of machinery and rare breed animals to manage, enhance and restore 150 hectares of grasslands.
+We will use a combination of machinery and heritage animals to manage, enhance and restore 150 hectares of grasslands.

-Good grassland benefits rare and locally declining plants and important insects and pollinators, including the rare shrill and brown-banded carder bees currently found at Hadleigh.
+Valuable grassland benefits rare and locally declining plants and important insects and pollinators, including the rare shrill and brown-banded carder bees currently found at Hadleigh and many types of butterfly.

 Grazing marsh